klitos-giannak/IOTCommander-server-esp32-micropython/README.md

-This is an implementation of the IOT Commander service targeting an esp32 microcontroller running micropython.It has not been tested on other microcontrollers but please let us know of results in case you try it.
+This is an implementation of the IOT Commander service targeting an esp32 microcontroller running micropython.
+It has not been through limited testing with an esp32 but it might work with other microcontrollers as well.
+Please let us know of results in case you try it.
 Please find more information about IOT Commander functionality in its [sibling CPython project](https://github.com/klitos-giannak/IOTCommander-server-python)

 There are slight differences in this micropython version.
-In the [config file](commands_config.json) configuration file, there is no "shell_command",but rather an "execute" field.
-The value of this field points to methods inside the [executables.py](executables.py) file, these should be the trigger points for your special ESP32 functionality
+In the [config file](commands_config.json) configuration file, there is no "shell_command",but rather an "execute" field for each command.
+The value of this field points to a method inside the [executables.py](executables.py) file.
+These methods should be the trigger points for your special ESP32 functionality.

 Steps:
 1. First of all make sure your esp32 can connect to your WIFI network.